tedunderwood/noveltmmeta/proposedstarter.md

 First two tasks are straightforward (the first is complete.)
 But how do we approach the third?
 I think we've agreed that we want to select the list in several ways (or allow it to be created as the union of several lists).
 Partly this is a strategy to communicate that samples are provisional things: there is no such thing as a perfectly-balanced sample suited to answer every conceivable question.

-But okay, how do we select volumes for the selective list?
+But okay, granted that we're going to select volumes in several ways -- what are those ways?

 * One strategy is to select volumes that seem important for some reason.
 Say:
     1. Works listed as "canonical" in the Open Syllabus project, or frequently reviewed in Goodreads (these are of course contemporary perspectives).